mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 Again, CTAD always helps to use precisely the type we need in a current case.

+We can't construct a quantity point directly from the quantity anymore when a custom, named origin is used.
+To prevent potential safety and maintenance issues, we always need to explicitly provide both a compatible origin and a quantity measured from it to construct a quantity point.

+Said otherwise, a quantity point defined in terms of a specific origin is the result of adding the origin and the _displacement vector_ measured from it to the point we create.

 Finally, please note that it is not allowed to subtract two point origins defined in terms of `absolute_point_origin` (e.g., `origin - origin`) as those do not contain information about the unit, so we cannot determine a resulting `quantity` type.

+##### Modeling independent spaces in one domain

 Absolute point origins are also perfect for establishing independent spaces even if the same quantity type and unit is being used: